mindspore-ai/docs/tutorials/training/source_en/advanced_use/dashboard.md

 - Step-by-step Rollback: Cancel operations step by step after continuously drawing rectangles to select and zooming in the same area.
 - Restore chart: Restore a chart to the original state.

-There can set the threshold value to highlight the value or delete the threshold value in the lower right corner of the figure.
-As shown in the figure, the threshold set is less than 1.5, highlighted in red shows what is below the threshold, and it is intuitive to see the expected data value or some unusual value.
+The threshold value can be set to highlight the value.
+You can also delete the threshold value in the lower right corner of the figure.
+As shown in the figure, the threshold is set less than 1.5.
+The loss values that are below the threshold are highlighted in red, and it is clear to check the expected data values or some unusual values.

 ![scalar_select.png](./images/scalar_select.png)